-The Trump administration plans to shift much of the power and responsibility for food safety inspections in hog plants to the pork industry as early as May, cutting the number of federal inspectors by about 40 percent and replacing them with plant employees.
+The Trump administration plans to shift much of the power and responsibility for food safety inspections in hog plants to the pork industry as early as May, cutting the number of federal inspectors on slaughter lines in some plants by about 40 percent and replacing them with plant employees.

 The new pork inspection system would accelerate the federal government’s move toward delegating inspections to the livestock industry.
 During the Obama administration, poultry plant owners were given more power over safety inspections, although that administration canceled plans to increase line speeds.
 The Trump administration in September allowed some poultry plants to increase line speeds.

 The administration also is working to shift inspection of beef to plant owners.
 Agriculture Department officials are scheduled next month to discuss the proposed changes with the meat industry.

 These proposals, part of the administration’s broader effort to reduce regulations, come as the federal government is under fire for delegating some of its aircraft safety oversight responsibilities to Boeing, which developed the 737 Max jets involved in two fatal crashes over the past six months.
 Federal Aviation Administration certification of the two aircraft involved in the crashes took place under President Trump, but the major shift toward delegating key aspects of aviation oversight began during the George W. Bush administration.

 Pat Basu, the chief veterinarian with the USDA’s Food Safety and Inspection Service from 2016 to 2018, refused to sign off on the new pork system because of concerns about safety for consumers and livestock.
 The USDA sent the proposed regulations to the Federal Register about a week after Basu left, and they were published less than a month later, according to records and interviews.